gleam-lang/website/_posts/2024-11-18-context-aware-compilation.md

 ## (un)qualification code actions

-When using types and value from other Gleam modules the programmer has the choice as to whether to use them in a qualified or an unqualified fashion.
+When using types and values from other Gleam modules the programmer has the choice as to whether to use them in a qualified or an unqualified fashion.

 ```gleam